Spellhold-Studios/BGT-Tweak-Pack/README.md

 ## Introduction

 This modification is the offspring of several patches existing in the early versions of Baldur’s Gate Trilogy-WeiDU.
 It was decided that tweaks should be separated from fixes in order to keep BGT-WeiDU more faithful to the original Baldur’s Gate and Tales of the Sword Coast.
-Therefore, this package was created to address the issues in the original Baldur’s Gate and Tales of the Sword Coast that were thought to be lacking.
+Therefore, this package was created to address the issues in the original BG1 and TotSC that were thought to be lacking.

 *Please check the complete [Readme](https://spellhold-studios.github.io/readmes/bgt-tweak-pack/readme.htm) to learn more about this mod before installation.*